ANG3L0/cs193p-pa-3/README.md

 ##Demos and so forth
 Four walkthroughs so it isn't one big gif...

 First walkthrough shows the vanilla assignment.
 I set variables and display formulas properly.
 Basically follows the spec outlined in the main tasks section.
-Probably some of the extra credit stuff is accidentally covered here as well, but is not very highlighted.
+Probably some of the extra credit stuff is accidentally covered here as well, but is not emphasized.

 ![Video Walkthrough](main_tasks.gif)

 Next walkthrough shows undo functionality.
 If you are typing a number, "undo" just erases stuff; if you screwed up an operation and want to do something else, "undo" will revert the operation and basically let you go back in time to recalculate whatever you want.

 ![Video Walkthrough](extra_credit_undo.gif)

 Third gif shows the four errors: divide by 0, square root of a negative number, not enough operands, and variable M not being set.

 ![Video Walkthrough](extra_credit_errors.gif)

 Last walkthrough highlights minimal parenthesis.
 The special case I talk about in the "What could be better?" section is shown here.
 I also do an unnecessarily contrived and large operation to show how robust the minimalistic parenthesis is.
 Even for unary operations, parentheticals are not used unless absolutely necessary (e.g. to disambiguate `√5 + √3` versus `√(5+√3)`.
 Thus, a unary operator without a parenthesis is operating on just the operand right next to it.

 ![Video Walkthrough](extra_credit_paren.gif)

 ##What could be better?